OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 ![Grandparents Rules](https://s3.amazonaws.com/garagelabio/logic_programming/grandparents_rule.png)

-The rule is simple, for someone be your grandfather, he needs to be the father of your father, right?
+The rule is simple, for someone to be your grandfather, he needs to be the father of your father, right?
 How do we define that in Prolog?
 Simple, we create a rule, it will be called `grandfather`.

 ```erlang
 grandfather(X, Y) :-